Device-Level Optimization Techniques for Solid-State Drives: A Survey: Device-Level Optimization Techniques

-To counter the significant security challenges inherent in SSDs, researchers have proposed a variety of device-level optimization techniques.
-These solutions move beyond simply adapting HDD-era methods and instead leverage the specific properties of flash memory to provide robust data confidentiality sanitization.
-These optimizations can be broadly categorized into encryption-based, erasure-based and scrubbing-based approaches.
+Researchers have developed device-level optimizations to address SSD-specific security challenges.
+These solutions leverage intrinsic flash memory properties rather than adapting HDD-era methods, and fall into three categories, which are encryption-based, scrubbing-based approaches and hybrid frameworks of sanitization.

 \textbf{Scrubbing-based Sanitization Schemes:} Since software-based overwriting is ineffective, reliable data erasure on SSDs requires FTL-aware mechanisms.
-A core technique is scrubbing~\cite{wei2011reliably,gao2019constructing}, which performs in-place page reprogramming to sanitize data, thus securely erasing its contents without a full block erase.
-However, scrubbing can introduce program disturb errors, causing threshold voltage shifts and potential data corruption in adjacent cells.
-As a result, secure scrubbing needs preemptive page migration that causes write amplification and performance penalties.
+A core technique is scrubbing~\cite{gao2019constructing}, which sanitizes data via in-place page reprogramming, avoiding full block erasure.
+However, it induces program disturbance in adjacent cells, necessitating preemptive page migration that incurs write amplification and performance overhead.
+Multiple device-level techniques have been proposed for secure SSD erasure.
+Early work includes an ISPP scheme for precise voltage control \cite{suh19953} and an interference-aware method for 3D NAND \cite{wang2018scrubbing}.
+Recent innovations leverage coding theory, such as FSD using WOM-v codes for in-place overwrites \cite{cui2023fast}, and machine learning, exemplified by PollSan's dynamic erasure framework \cite{wu2024polling}.